rbuwa/magic_watch/README.md

 You have to create pushbullet account to setup the notification refer this video:https://youtu.be/SQSesbcSWr4

-To setup magicblock and magicblock app refer this video:https://www.youtube.com/channel/UCT_2KGwEDxrHxZo0b8CO5lA and https://magicbit.cc/2021/02/02/connect-your-magicblocks-app-with-esp32/
+To setup magicblock , magicblock app and esp 32  refer this video:https://www.youtube.com/channel/UCT_2KGwEDxrHxZo0b8CO5lA and https://magicbit.cc/2021/02/02/connect-your-magicblocks-app-with-esp32/

 I used esp 32-wroom-s2 board to develop this project